Support for children who are Looked After or Adopted from care

 - the foster parents are British or Irish nationals or have a visa allowing them to have access to public funds

 - the foster parents must live in England

-- non-foster parents in the household must meet the original criteria for a 30 hour code:
+- non-foster parents within the household must be:

 - working and earning the equivalent of 16 hours per week at the minimum wage or national living wage